driskell/log-courier/docs/BuildingFromSource.md

 mkdir %GOPATH%
 ```

-Also, ensure that the Go binaries are available on the command line by checking
+Also, ensure that the Go binaries are available on the command line by running
-that the PATH variable is set correctly.
-Run `set PATH` to view the current
-variable.
-If it doesn't contain the path to your Golang installation's `bin`
-folder, add it by running `set PATH=%PATH%;C:\Go\bin` where `C:\Go` is the path
-to the Golang installation directory.
+`go version`.
+If this doesn't work, check your Go installation is correct.

 ### Building Log Courier

 Run the following commands to download and build the latest version of Log
 Courier.
-Ensure you run all commands in the same session to maintain the
-`GO15VENDOREXPERIMENT` variable.

 ```
-set GO15VENDOREXPERIMENT=1
 go get -d github.com/driskell/log-courier cd %GOPATH%/src/github.com/driskell/log-courier
-go generate ./lc-lib/config ./lc-lib/core
+go generate ./...
-go install . ./lc-admin ./lc-tlscert
+go install ./...
 ```

 ### Results